diptiranjan1998/Raksha-pipes-assignment/README.md

-**Step 2: Generating database in MySQL:**
+## Database Design

-To generate databases in MySQL, I took the help of MySQL workbench.
+To generate database, I took the help of MySQL workbench.
 First I created a database, then generated tables by importing the .csv files saved in the local drive.
 So MySQL database contains 8 tables.

 **The database in MySQL contains information on:**